kpentland/MA933-2021/README.md

 Teaching Assistant: [Kamran Pentland](https://warwick.ac.uk/fac/sci/mathsys/people/students/2019intake/pentland/)

 ## Getting started
-* Simply download (or clone) the repository to your laptop.
+* Simply download (or clone) the repository to a new folder in on your laptop.
-* Create a separate folder on your laptop to store your own notebooks.
+* Fire up any of the notebooks using Jupyter notebook.

 Notebooks will be uploaded before each support class.
 If something is not working, get in contact with me.